** Dr. McChargue will not be accepting a student for the 2024-2025 Academic Year.

 As Dr. McChargue has transitioned into more administrative roles, he maintains his graduate cores courses of Psychopathology: Asessment and Conceptualization as well as Clinical Intervention.
 He also co-teaches Clincial Supervision.

 Dr. McChargue serves as the Director of Clinical Training for the Clinical Psychology Training Program at UNL.
 He is also the Director of the Substance Abuse Specialty Clinic in the Psychology Consultation Clinic as well as the Consulting program evaluator at the Community Justice Center and Practicum supervisor at the Substance Abuse Supervision Unit in State Probation.
-Lastly, he is an Associate member of the UNMC Eppley Cancer Center.
+Lastly, he is an Associate member of the UNMC Eppley Cancer Center and member of the Rural Drug Addiction Research Center.

 Please click on the following links to review Dr. McChargue's peer-reviewed publications.